 ABOUT

-Fast forward about 30 years, and Jess Pillay now has a fairly prolific music reputation in the Greater Seattle Area.
-She has worn many music-related hats over the course of her life: singer, stage performer, choir member, piano teacher, worship director, band leader, songwriter, and recording artist; and she's always on a quest to evolve her sound and deepen her storytelling skills.
+Seattle-based musician Jess Pillay (she/her) has worn many music-related hats throughout her life: singer, stage performer, choir member, piano teacher, worship director, band leader, songwriter, and recording artist.

-In 2016, after many years of being a sought-after worship leader at several Seattle-area churches, Jess decided to “break up” with her Christian ministry pursuits and relaunched herself as an independent singer/songwriter.
-She began writing new, original music that, for the first time in her life, was about her own story.
+In 2016, after many years of being a well-established and sought-after church worship leader in the Seattle area, Jess decided to “break up” with her Christian ministry pursuits and relaunched herself as an independent singer-songwriter.
+She then began writing original music that—for the first time in her life—told the truth about her own story.

 I spent many years leading music in a church context, where, Sunday after Sunday, I’d put together these carefully-crafted song sets about God’s greatness and how we shouldn’t doubt or worry.
-And while I’m a firm believer that hope is the way forward, I found many of the church songs I was leading to feel trite or dismissive of what I was actually feeling inside.
-I didn’t have the right language for it then, but looking back, I realize now that my experience was one of toxic positivity.
+And while I unrelentingly believe that hope is the way forward, I found many of the church songs I was leading to feel trite or dismissive of what I was often feeling inside.

-When I finally gave myself permission to start writing my own original music as an independent singer/songwriter, I felt liberated.
+When I finally gave myself permission to start writing my own original music, I felt relieved and liberated.
 Life can downright suck sometimes, and it was important for me to explore those moments through my art.
-Songwriting has become my most effective vehicle for that.
-It’s how I ask tough questions and process what’s happening around me.
-My ultimate hope is that these songs serve as a mirror for other people and their experiences, that folks who listen might hear their own stories reflected back to them.
+Songwriting gives me a pathway to safely ask tough questions and process what’s happening around me.
+My ultimate hope is that these songs would serve as a mirror for my listeners and their experiences—that folks might hear their own stories reflected back to them.
 I’ve found that real healing comes from embracing the hardest parts of life and the feelings that accompany those experiences instead of shying away from them.

-Jess can be found performing around the Pacific Northwest at various private and public events.
-She has performed at venues such as the Fremont Abbey Arts Center, The Den Coffee Shop, McMenamin's White Eagle Pub, and the Edmonds Arts Festival.
+Jess can be found performing around the Pacific Northwest at venues and events such as the Fremont Abbey Arts Center, The Royal Room, Seattle Town Hall, McMenamin's, Edmonds Porchfest, and the Edmonds Arts Festival.
 Her music has also been featured on the Local Roots NW radio show and on The Takeback Podcast.

 In addition to being an independent musician, Jess is a writer, podcaster, and social media manager.
 As a first-generation Indo-Fijian-American, she is a fierce advocate for social justice and anti-racism and constantly seeks out opportunities to elevate and encourage other creatives of color–especially women of color who are trying to navigate the cut-throat world of creative entrepreneurship.

-When she’s not making music or participating in some form of activism, you’ll most likely find her curled up on her couch with a good book or falling down an internet research rabbit hole about the Southern Resident orca populations of the Puget Sound.
+When she’s not making music or participating in some form of activism, you’ll most likely find her curled up on her couch with a good book or falling down an internet research hole about the orca populations of Puget Sound.

 Interested in booking Jess for your next event or recording project?